clarity clinic

 • Impulsivity in behavior and decision-making – engaging in excessive risky behaviors deemed pleasurable like shopping sprees or reckless sex

-It’s common for bipolar individuals to enjoy the euphoric feelings and increased productivity attributed to manic and hypomanic episodes, but is important to remember that they’re impermanent.
+It’s common for bipolar individuals to enjoy the euphoric feelings and increased productivity attributed to manic and hypomanic episodes, but it is important to remember that they’re impermanent.
 Both hypomanic and manic episodes result in an emotional crash that leaves individuals feeling depressed and worn out.

 Major depressive episodes (MDE) are the antithesis of manic episodes.
 During a depressive episode, individuals become much more reserved and tend to isolate themselves.
 It’s common for depressive symptoms to become severe enough to disrupt their daily lives and make the most routine tasks difficult.
 When someone is going through an MDE, they will experience five or more of the following nine symptoms for two or more weeks:

-• Prolonged depressed mood – feeling sad or empty for the majority of the
+• Prolonged depressed mood – feeling sad or empty for the majority of the day

-• Decreased interest or pleasure in almost all activities, even those they
+• Decreased interest or pleasure in almost all activities, even those they previously enjoyed

 • Significant weight fluctuations or altered appetite